untergasser/filecalibur/progs/rsync/Readme_compile_rsync.txt

 2. Install the packages: make, gcc-core, gcc-g++, binutils, diffutils and vim

-3. cd to your rsync directory in Cygwin. cd cygdrive/c/_progs/rsync-3.1.1/
+3. cd to your rsync directory in Cygwin. cd /cygdrive/c/_progs/rsync/

-4. sh configure
+4. sh ./configure

 5. make